#Dyalog16 – Vibeke Ulmann

 For the moment the Cookbook is focused on the Microsoft Windows platform, but there is consideration to broaden it to cover multiple platforms.

-For contributions: please use the http://github.com/5jt/dyalog-cookbook, the repository for the book project for contributions.
+For obvious reasons the Cookbook is a live, interactive, effort; it is visible and available and is written in Markdown (the standard for writing documentation on GitHub) – see http://github.com/5jt/dyalog-cookbook, the repository for the book project, for contributions.
 There is a forking model which is used to lodge a pull request and then Stephen and Kai will look at them.

 The intention is not necessarily to print the book in hardcopy – although some might see the light of day.
 It is more likely to be made available as a PDF, as a mobile ebook or potentially be shipped with Dyalog APL.